BaconBoyGit/nostos/README.md

 `cd client && npm run build`

 ### Running the Node.js Express server
-To run the server, use
+To run the server independent of the front end, use

-`cd server && nodemon server.js`
+`cd server && nodemon bin/www`

 ## Resources
 Information regarding the tools and resources essential to the design and development of the project